-In my never-ending search to discover the best diet product, this week I researched a Shakeology review.
+In our never-ending search to discover the best diet product, this week we researched a Shakeology review.
 Our in-depth look took in the ingredients, side effects, and scientific studies.
 We picked apart hundreds of user comments and experiences.
 Then, we summarized and refined to give you the info you need.

 What is Shakeology?

 Shakeology is a nutritious meal-replacement shake by Beachbody designed to support weight loss, muscle growth, digestive health and high energy for an active lifestyle.
 The shakes come as a powdered supplement in five basic Shakeology flavors – Vanilla, Chocolate, Latte, Strawberry and Greenberry – four of which also have vegan variations.

 Shakeology diet shakes may have taken the diet and weight-loss industry by storm, but it doesn’t change the fact that none of their products are approved by the Food and Drug Administration (FDA).